koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 At this point, we got worried.
 Are we just decreasing P(cheese) by randomly perturbing the network's cognition?

-No. We randomly generated numbers of similar magnitude to the `CheeseVector` entries, and then added those numbers to the relevant activations.
+No. We randomly generated numbers of similar magnitude to the cheese vector entries, and then added those numbers to the relevant activations.
 This destroys the policy and makes it somewhat incoherent:

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/cAC4AXiNC5ig6jQnc/vwnnpbqjf54mcmgvccd3)
 <br/>Figure: A control: the mouse's vector field when a random vector is added to the model's activations at the relevant layer.